calebdw/larastan/README.md

 ## ✨ Getting Started

-To use this fork, you may use [Composer](https://getcomposer.org) to install it as a development dependency into your Laravel project:
+To use this fork, you may use [Composer][composer] to install it as a development dependency into your Laravel project:

 ```bash
 composer require --dev "calebdw/larastan:^2.0"